 Spurwing Plover.
 These birds defend their nests against all intruders by calling loudly, spreading their wings, and then swooping fast and low, and where necessary striking at interlopers with their feet and attacking animals on the ground with a conspicuous yellow spur on the carpal joint of the wing.
 Contrary to the urban legend, the spur is not poisonous, but you still don't want to be hit by one.
 And they have a habit of swooping in at eye level.
 School-children make a game of running as close to the nest as possible and then trying to outrun the rather angry bird.
 This is discouraged.

 Wedge-Tailed Eagle.
 Perhaps the only eagle in the world that makes the American Bald Eagle look like a pansy, the 'wedgie' is named for its distinctive wedge-shaped tail.
+Known for scavenging roadkill on some of the Outback's long, straight roadways, where these birds gorge on the easy meal and become so heavy they need to take off into the wind, which can set them up for head-on collisions with road-trains (think a semi-truck with upwards of a dozen trailers on it).
+The results are not pretty.
 They are the largest birds of prey in Australia, with wingspans approaching three bloody metres - large enough for them to fly off with newborn lambs and, so the urban legends say, the occasional unguarded child as well.
 The sheep-stealing trick means farmers have to shoot them to protect their flocks, so wedgies are currently just the wrong side of endangered.
 Which is a shame, because they are absolutely magnificent.
 Truly the kings of the Aussie sky.

 Currawong◊.
 A medium-sized bird with subspecies in three colours (grey, black, and pied/black-and-white).
 The name comes from the sound the pied currawong makes.
 While they're mostly known as opportunistic plant- and carrion-eaters, they have been known to eat turkeys from farms.
 Known for being extremely intelligent and friendly.
 Early European settlers watched the currawongs to determine what was and wasn't safe for them to eat.